subhambgh/blockchain_spark/readme.md

 ![Bitcoin Transactions](/trans.png)

 **Project Description**: The projet comprised of two parts and we had to analyze approximately 5 lakh blocks of the orignal dataset comprising a total of over 100 GB of data.
-- **Part 1: Data Analysis**: Calcualte balance per address (UTXO's) - Each Bitcoin transaction has atleast one I/P and one O/P. Data set had multiple files, out of which two were input and the output file.
+- **Part 1: Data Analysis**: First part was mostly analytics which helped us understand the data better.
+Tasks such as calculate balance per address (UTXO's) - Our data set had multiple files, out of which two were input and the output file.
 Here, an input is a reference to an output from a previous transaction and an output share the combined value of the inputs.
 Each I/P is spent and O/P is received for a user.
 So UTXO's are the amount of unspent transactions, until a later I/P spents it.
 This was calculated as  (sum of O/P transactions for a user - sum of I/P transactions for that user)
 - **Part 2: Heuristics**: 2.1 Joint Control - where we had to assume all the I/P address of a transaction is controlled by a single user.
 2.2 Serial Control - where all the O/P transaction with only a single O/P is controlled by the same user owning the I/P address.

 **Dataset**: Original dataset from https://senseable2015-6.mit.edu/bitcoin/